Redirection Controller Using Reinforcement Learning: Hyperparameters

-The hyperparameter was tuned manually as in Table \ref{table:hyperparameter}.
+The hyperparameters were tuned manually as presented in Table \ref{table:hyperparameter}.
 Please check the ML-agents page\footnote {https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Training-PPO.md} for details of each parameter.

-\begin{IEEEbiography}[{ }]{Yuchen Chang} is a master's student in the department of Mechano-Informatics at Graduate School of Information Science and Technology, The University of Tokyo.
-His research interests include redirected walking and machine learning.
-He graduated from National Taiwan University with a bachelor's degree in Electrical Engineering. \end{IEEEbiography}
+\begin{IEEEbiography}[{ }]{Yuchen Chang} is a Game Engineer at GREE, Inc. He graduated from National Taiwan University with a bachelor's degree in electrical engineering and the University of Tokyo with a master's degree in mechano-informatics in 2020.
+His research interests include redirected walking and machine learning. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Keigo Matsumoto} is a doctoral student in the department of Mechano-Informatics at Graduate School of Information Science and Technology, The University of Tokyo.
+\begin{IEEEbiography}[{ }]{Keigo Matsumoto} is an Assistant Professor with the Graduate School of Information Science and Technology, the University of Tokyo.
 His research interests include spatial perception, redirected walking, and visuo-haptic interaction.
-He is a student member of the ACM, IEEE and Virtual Reality Society of Japan (VRSJ).
-He received awards including Excellence Prizes in 20th Japan Media Arts Festival Entertainment Division, ICAT-EGVE 2017 Best Poster Award, SIGGRAPH ASIA 2017 E-tech Prize by Award Committee, President's award for Students of the University of Tokyo, and VRSJ Outstanding Paper Award in 24th Annual Meeting. \end{IEEEbiography}
+He is a member of the ACM, IEEE, and the Virtual Reality Society of Japan (VRSJ).
+He received his B.E. and M.I.S.T degrees from the University of Tokyo in 2016 and 2018, respectively, and his Ph.D. degree in mechano-informatics from the University of Tokyo in 2021.
+He is the recipient of several awards, including Excellence Prizes in the 20th Japan Media Arts Festival Entertainment Division, SIGGRAPH ASIA 2017 E-tech Prize by the Award Committee, the President's award for Students of the University of Tokyo, and the VRSJ Outstanding Paper Award in the 24th Annual Meeting. \end{IEEEbiography}